treefrogframework/treefrog-framework/docs/user-guide/en/view/static-contents.md

    :
 ```

-If the Internet media types don’t cover your needs, you can add other types in this file.
+If the Internet media types don't cover your needs, you can add other types in this file.
 After doing so, you should restart the AP server to reflect the definition information that you added.

 ## Error Display